feaggle/feaggle-web/content/tutorial/_index.md

 caption = "Tutorial"
 +++

-We are always improving the documentation, but we can offer the following tutorials about tarant.
+We are always improving the documentation, but we can offer the following tutorials about feaggle.